BassemMohamed44/Velix-App/README.md

 - The app freezing issue has been fixed and Fixed Bugs. v2.1.2
 ---

+## Security

+Velix does not collect personal information.

+The application contains:

+- No advertisements
+- No telemetry
+- No analytics
+- No background tracking

+All downloads are performed locally on the user's device.

 ## License

 This project is licensed under the MIT License.